ylhyra/ylhyra_content/data/Imba/afi.md

       "s_12wu2": {
         "meaning": "a few weeks ago"
       },
-      "s_12wu23": {
-        "meaning": "At that moment I knew I was in a dream," },
       "s_12wu33": {
         "meaning": "because you would have certainly never said anything like that."
       },
-      "s_12wu44": {
-        "meaning": "you would have instead sat content in your lazy boy chair and asked: " },
       "s_12wu57": {
         "meaning": "\"Do you have a new boyfriend?
 And is he cute?\"" },
-      "s_12wu66": {
-        "meaning": "you would have instead stood up and yelled:"
-      },
       "s_12wu7": {
         "meaning": "you appeared to me in a dream"
       },
       "s_12wu73": {
         "meaning": "\"Have some fish balls!
 There's coffee and cake too!\"" },
-      "s_12wu84": {
-        "meaning": "you would have instead screamed in traffic," },
-      "s_12wu90": {
-        "meaning": "driving faster than me in my first driving lesson:"
-      },
       "s_12wu98": {
         "meaning": "\"Go to hell, you fool!\""